 Approximately 5 million Americans are affected with non-melanoma skin cancer every year.
-At Knight Dermatology Institute in Orlando, Winter Park, and Lake Mary, Florida, the expert clinical team diagnoses skin cancer and provides early treatment for successful recovery.
+At Knight Dermatology Institute in Orlando, Melbourne, and Lake Mary, Florida, the expert clinical team diagnoses skin cancer and provides early treatment for successful recovery.
 Don’t let suspicious lesions linger.
 Seek treatment early by calling Knight Dermatology Institute or booking an appointment using the online tool.

 Skin cancer is a malignancy of cells that forms in skin tissues.
 Several types of skin cancer exist, including melanoma, squamous cell carcinoma, and basal cell carcinoma.
 At Knight Dermatology Institute, the qualified dermatology team specializes in the detection and treatment of all skin cancers.